Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

-On could now go on an study this Cartan geometry in more detail, but the geometric meaning of this holonomy reduction has already been completely clarified in \cite{cap-gover-cr}.
-First of all, it turns our that the holonomy always reduces further to $SU(p'+1,q'+1)$, at least on an infinitesimal level.
-Thus, one is already close to the setting of CR--structures, see section \ref{CR-almost-Einstein} below.
-Indeed, it turns out that one may consider a local leaf space for the one--dimensional foliation defined by the nowhere vanishing conformal Killing field underlying $\Cal J$.
-One can then descend the Cartan geometry to this local leaf space to obtain a geometry of type $(SU(p'+1,q'+1),P_{SU})$, where $P_{SU}$ is the stabiliser of a complex null line.
-This Cartan geometry turns out to be torsion free, thus inducing a CR structure of hypersurface type, which is non--degenerate of signature $(p',q')$.
-Indeed, it is even normal and hence the canonical Cartan geometry associated to this CR structures.
-The original space is then locally conformally isometric to the Fefferman space of the CR structure on the local leaf space.
-The fact that the canonical Cartan connections associated to a CR structure agrees with the one associated to its Fefferman space has rather strong consequences, see \cite{cap-gover-cr-tractors}.
+It then turns out that the holonomy reduces further to $SU(p'+1,q'+1)$ \cite{Leitcomm,cap-gover-cr}, and that the restricted Cartan geometry over all of $M$ can be viewed as a Cartan geometry over a local leaf space $N$ for the foliation mentioned above.
+This is of type $(SU(p'+1,q'+1),P_{SU})$, where $P_{SU}$ is the stabiliser of an isotropic complex line.
+This geometry turns out to be regular and normal (see \cite{cap-gover-cr}), thus giving rise to CR structure of signature $(p',q')$ on $N$.
+The space $M$ thereby becomes locally conformally isometric to the Fefferman space of this CR structure.
+The fact that the canonical Cartan connection associated to a CR structure agrees with the one associated to its Fefferman space has rather strong consequences, see \cite{cap-gover-cr-tractors}.